syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 **Setting SfCheckBox caption text**

-You can customize the appearance of display text in `SfCheckBox` using the `Text` property of the `DataFormCheckBoxItem` event.
+You can customize the appearance of display text in `SfCheckBox` using the `Text` property of the `DataFormCheckBoxItem`.

 {% tabs %}
 {% highlight c# %}